Daremonic/payswitch-docs/features/payment-flows-and-management/payouts/get-started-with-payouts.md

 ## How to get started?

-We will be using HyperSwitch's hosted dashboard and Postman API collection for configuring connectors and processing payouts.
+We will be using PaySwitcher's hosted dashboard and Postman API collection for configuring connectors and processing payouts.
 You can find API reference [here](https://api-reference.payswitcher.com/api-reference/payouts/payouts--create).

 Backend API endpoint - https://sandbox.payswitcher.com